kajolpawar22/Entrepreneurship/ExecutionReport.md

 - **Evidence:** In our initial user interviews, approximately 60% of participants asked for clarification about how the AI would analyze their communication effectively.
 - **Mitigation Strategy:** We've revised our demonstration script to include concrete examples of AI-powered insights.
 We're also developing simple comparison graphics that illustrate the difference between traditional and AI-enhanced communication coaching.

-### **Feature Prioritization Based on User Feedback**
+### **Differentiation in a Competitive Landscape**

-- **Challenge:** User feedback has revealed divergent priorities between different segments of our target market.
-Early-career professionals prioritize interview preparation, while more established professionals seek presentation coaching.
+- **Challenge:** As we've expanded our market research, we've identified several adjacent competitors with overlapping value propositions, making clear differentiation critical.
-- **Evidence:** Our survey of 25 potential users showed a clear split in priority features based on professional experience level.
+- **Evidence:** Competitive analysis identified 3 existing solutions with partial feature overlap, though none offering our specific combination of interview and presentation coaching.
-- **Mitigation Strategy:** We're adapting our development roadmap to support a modular approach, allowing users to focus on their priority use case while maintaining a consistent feedback framework across features.
+- **Mitigation Strategy:** We've refined our messaging to emphasize PropelAI's comprehensive approach to professional communication, highlighting the advantage of a unified platform that addresses multiple communication scenarios within a consistent learning environment.

 # 5. Reflections & Next Steps
 ## 5.1 What went well?